Numigi/odoo-account-addons/account_internal_transfer_multi_currency/README.rst

 Summary
 -------

-``The account_internal_transfer`` module was implemented to  to allow users to create multi-currency internal transfers.
+``The account_internal_transfer`` module was implemented to allow users to create internal transfers with multi-currency

 Context